 Allow plenty of time

-The main thing is to allow plenty of time to get ready for the move.
+The main thing when moving home is to allow plenty of time to get ready.
 Marj’s daughter took time over many weekends to help Marj decide what she wanted to take with her.
 They went through all of Marj’s possessions together.
 Deeply sentimental or valuable things were to go with Marj and were put in one corner of the spare bedroom.
 Things to give away were placed in the opposite corner.
 Marj’s daughter noticed some things criss crossed the room many times.

 Going through photos, possessions and associated memories, most shared with her late husband, was deeply emotional for Marj.
 Her daughter’s support was very important in this period.